Skip to content

 Most recently, the COVID-19 pandemic has highlighted the multifaceted problems resulting from ever-increasing population density, deforestation, biodiversity loss, environmental pollution and profound global interconnectedness – not only in finance, economics and culture but also with regard to biological, ecological and environmental factors.
 The pandemic has demonstrated the need for public health strategies that reach beyond national borders.

 An interdisciplinary approach is required to address these problems.
 Research is needed that overcomes compartmentalised categories and embraces an integrated perspective.
 This cluster provides a forum for collaboration on climate and environmental governance within the EUI, in addition to promoting exchange and joint initiatives with business, government, NGOs and academic colleagues beyond the EUI.
-The cluster’s activities included so far a seminar series, a movie series, four interdisciplinary workshops and awards of a fellowship to conduct research at the Historical Archives of the European Union (HAEU), which are housed at the EUI, and prepared a virtual exhibition on the relation between nature and development in mid-twentieth century Europe, based on historical photographs available in the HAEU.
+The cluster’s activities have, so far, included a seminar series, a movie series, four interdisciplinary workshops, and fellowship awards to conduct research at the Historical Archives of the European Union (HAEU), which are housed at the EUI.
+A virtual exhibition on the relation between nature and development in mid-twentieth century Europe, based on historical photographs available in the HAEU was curated.
+Selected photographs from the online exhibition and EIB fonds have also been on display at the Badia Fiesolana for a temporary exhibit.

 Environmental cluster Library Information Specialist: Federica Signoriello